Quantization of Lie bialgebras revisited: Infinitesimally braided categories

 be an element which is group-like w.r.t\ the coproduct

 Let us define a new braiding on $\C_\hbar$ by

 and a new associativity constraint $\gamma_{X,Y,Z}$ by

 \begin{rem} If $\C$ is enriched over coalgebras and $t_{X,Y}$ are primitive then the new braidings and associativity constraints are group-like.
-This is the reason for demanding $\Phi$ to be group-like and also for choosing $e^{\hbar t_{X,Y}/2}$ among all power series $1+\hbar t_{X,Y}/2+\dots$ in $t_{X,Y}$. \end{rem}
+This is the reason for demanding $\Phi$ to be group-like and also for choosing $e^{\hbar t_{X,Y}/2}$ among all power series $1+\hbar t_{X,Y}/2+\dots$ in $t_{X,Y}$.
+We shall not need this fact in what follows. \end{rem}

 The pentagon and hexagon relations for $\beta_{X,Y}$'s and $\gamma_{X,Y,Z}$ translate to the following properties of $\Phi$:

 \begin{prop}[\cite{drinfeld}] The category $\C_\hbar$ with the natural transformations $\beta$ and $\gamma$ is a braided monoidal category provided $\Phi$ is a \emph{Drinfeld associator}, i.e.\ if it satisfies the relations